Skip to content

 B2B marketing means business-to-business marketing.
 It’s any marketing strategy or content used by one business to target and sell to another business.
 For instance, companies that sell services, products, or SaaS to other companies or organisations typically use B2B marketing.

-The goal of B2B marketing is to attract and convert leads into customers.
+The goal of B2B business marketing is to attract and convert leads into customers.
 In the digital age, this means that you need to be able to capture a prospect’s attention quickly and keep it.
 This can be done through educational content like white papers or value-driven blog posts.

 The 6 differences between B2B and B2C marketing